sehmaschine/django-grappelli/docs/dashboard_setup.rst

 Custom dashboard
 ----------------

-To customize the index dashboard, you first need to add a custom dashboard:
+To customize the index dashboard, you first need to add a custom dashboard, located within your project directory.
+Depending on the location of manage.py, you might need to add the project directory to the management command (see last example below):

 .. code-block:: bash

     $ python manage.py customdashboard  # creates dashboard.py
     $ python manage.py customdashboard somefile.py  # creates somefile.py
+    $ python manage.py customdashboard projdir/somefile.py  # creates somefile.py in projdir

 The created file contains the class ``CustomIndexDashboard`` that corresponds to the admin index page dashboard.
 Now you need to add your custom dashboard.
 Open your ``settings.py`` file and define ``GRAPPELLI_INDEX_DASHBOARD``: